PSR-Jake/lptcat/README.md

 If you use information from **LPT-Cat** in your research, please:

 1. **Cite the original discovery and follow-up papers** listed in the *References* column of the table.
-2. Acknowledge the use of this catalog, for example:
+2. Acknowledge the use of this catalog by giving the catalog web address (https://psr-jake.github.io/lptcat/).

-> “This work made use of the LPT-Cat catalog of long-period radio transients.”
+Thank you!

 ---